Clients book with just their contact details

 - Deposit collection at booking: Non-negotiable for reducing no-shows

-- Mobile app: Manage everything from your phone
+- Mobile-friendly: Manage everything from your phone's browser

 - Simple pricing: Flat monthly, no per-booking fees